alexirpan/alexirpan.github.io/_posts/2019-01-29-alphastar-part2.markdown

    large due to diminishing returns.

-I haven't seen many in-betweens where things start to work, and then hit a disappointly low plateau.
+I haven't seen many in-betweens where things start to work, and then hit a disappointingly low plateau.

-REWORK BELOW

-One model that would explain this is that algorithmic and training tricks are all about improving the rate of change for an RL agent.
-Early on, everything fails because the learning signal is so weak that nothing happens.
-With enough tuning, the gradient of improvement starts pointing upwards enough that the agent can actually learn something.
-From there, it's not like the agent forgets how to learn, it's just a question of whether the things it needs to learn are hard or not.
+One model that would explain this is that algorithmic and training tricks are all about adding constant multipliers to how quickly your RL agent can learn new strategies.
+Early in a project, everything fails, because the learning signal is so weak that nothing happens.
+With enough tuning, the multipliers become large enough for agents to show signs of life.
+From there, it's not like the agent ever forgets how to learn.
+It's always capable of learning.
+It's just a question of whether the things needed for the next level of play are hard to learn or not.

+Humans tend to pick up games easily, then spend forever mastering them.
+RL seems to have the opposite problem - they pick up games slowly, but then master them with relative ease.
 This means the gap between blank-slate and pretty-good is actually much larger than the gap between pretty-good and pro-level.
 The first requires finding what makes learning work.
 The second just